Teleportation

 Limitations

-No teleporter can reach a location that puts them in immediate mortal peril, such as a burning building or the vacuum of space.
-Beyond that, each individual has different limits depending on their skill level and area of expertise.
+No teleporter can reach a location of mortal peril, like a burning building or the vacuum of space.
+Beyond that, each individual has different limits depending on their skill level and expertise.
 Remember to focus on the FACTS:

 F for Far

-Maximum teleportation distance ranges from small jumps across the room to massive leaps across the planet, but none have managed interplanetary teleports.
+Teleportation range goes from a few feet to leaps across the planet, but none have managed interplanetary teleports.

 A for Amount

-Some teleporters can only bring what they can carry, while others can bring up to a dozen friends and 800kg of belongings.
+Some can only bring what they can carry while others can bring a dozen friends and their belongings.
 No one has managed a full groundcar yet.

 C for Consent

-In addition to being rude, most teleportation can't work on the unwilling.
-Sometimes not even on the unconscious.
-Only master teleporters occasionally break this rule.
+Most teleportation can't work on the unwilling, which can include the unconscious.
+Only master teleporters can occasionally break this rule.

 T for Time